gjhami/AttackSimulation/README.md

-# cyberattack-simulation
+# AttackSimulation
-An AnyLogic simulation model allowing users to quantitatively estimate the risk of cyber attacks to their organization, as well as the cost and efficacy of security controls.
+An AnyLogic simulation model allowing users to quantitatively estimate the risk of cyber attacks to their organization, as well as the efficacy and total cost of security controls.

 ## Disclaimer
 This project is currently under heavy development and is subject to major changes.
-When the code becomes more stable the AnyLogic model will be available as a standalone application which does not require an AnyLogic license to use and may be downloaded under [Releases](https://github.com/gjhami/cyberattack-simulation/releases).
+When the code becomes more stable the AnyLogic model will be available as a standalone application which does not require an AnyLogic license to use and may be downloaded under [Releases](https://github.com/gjhami/AttackSimulation/releases).

 ## Usage and Audience
 This model is intended for small businesses/organizations without dedicated cybersecurity teams, or anyone trying to make more informed risk decisions while allocating a limited cybersecurity budget.
 The model will not represent every organization with pinpoint accuracy; it is meant to provide a useful tool accurate enough to improve decision making.